nextcloud/documentation/user_manual/pim/contacts.rst

 When you click on the third button of the bottom bar, you will have access to the application's settings.
-Then, press on the "More button" to access the options of your Addressbooks.
+Then, press on the "More button" to access the options of your addressbooks.

 .. image:: ../images/contact_del_ab.jpg